resdek-lss/a3-guide/README.md

 Alright, so you've got the game installed.
 Now to install the mods.

-1. Download the modlist here: <link>.
+1. Download the modlist [here](https://github.com/resdek-lss/a3-guide/blob/a757080ad5d2a18bef8997db74d2400d455e1d87/Arma%203%20Preset%20LSS%20Modlist.html) (click on the "download raw file" button on the right side of the page).
 This is a .html file that you will use in a moment.
 2. Open the Arma 3 Launcher.
 3. On the top right of the launcher window, click on the arrow next to "Preset".
 On the bottom of that pane, hit "Import".
 Find the .html file you just downloaded and select it.
 The game will now automatically detect those mods.
 4. Close the Preset pane.
 When the mods have all downloaded, make sure they are all enabled with a checkmark.
 If they aren't, you should be able to press "Load all" on the right side of the window (if you haven't installed any other mods, that is).